AdobeDocs/workfront.en/help/quicksilver/scenario-planner/scenario-planner-overview.md

 * Help anticipate resource conflicts to make more informed decisions for hiring new employees, adding budget to your organizational plans, or shifting timelines and priorities.
 * Create alternative scenarios for one plan with highlighted differences to quickly evaluate the effectiveness of each plan.

-For information about starting with the Workfront Scenario Planner, see [Get started with the Adobe Workfront Scenario Planner](../scenario-planner/get-started-with-scenario-planning.md).
+For information about starting with the Workfront Scenario Planner, see [Get started with the Scenario Planner](../scenario-planner/get-started-with-scenario-planning.md).

 ## Features included with the Workfront Scenario Planner